-Listing Notice 3, Activity 4(f) (i)(aa)(bb)(cc) (ee)(gg):
+Listing Notice 3, Activity

+4(f)(i)(bb)(cc)(ee)(gg)

-The development of a road wider than 4 metres with a reserve less than 13,5 metres. f.
-Mpumalanga i.
-Outside urban areas:
+The development of a road wider than 4 metres with a reserve less than 13,5 metres.

-- (aa) A protected area identified in terms of NEMPAA, excluding disturbed areas, - (bb) National Protected Area Expansion Strategy Focus areas; - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas, where such areas comprise indigenous vegetation;
+- f.
+Mpumalanga - i.
+Outside urban areas: - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority. - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans. - (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, excluding disturbed areas, where such areas comprise indigenous vegetation;